denten-books/plain-text/3-device.md

 Critical reading in this sense entails an account of the transformation, from things to ideas: from words and sentences to stories, novels, and verse.
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made", Lubbock evokes the reader's attention to the technology or craft of such literary construction.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock evokes the reader's attention to the technology or craft of such literary construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
 "How they are made is the